senwerks/road-case-calculator/README.md

 I made this for my own personal usage, so it's not very polished.
 But it works for me, and I hope it works for you too.

+## TODO

+[ ] - Let user choose extrusion lengths available at their supplier, then calculate "lengths to order" [ ] - Make it less ugly
+[ ] - Add better explanation of how to use the output, allow for kerf/waste, example cuts for lid, etc [ ] - Generate plans/diagrams?
+[ ] - Scrape and generate prices?

 ## Reference

 This is the raw list of hardware that I use to build my own roadcases, and that the calculator is based on.
 It specs a standard roadcase with 9mm plywood, piano-hinged top lid with 2 recessed butterfly latches, 2 recessed handles, and flat (not ball-style) corners as I prefer those.